 - Site and site system prerequisites for SCCM Baseline Version – here

-- Supported OS versions for clients and devices for SCCM Baseline version – here
+- Supported OS versions for clients and devices for the SCCM Baseline version – here

 - Supported SQL Server versions for SCCM Baseline version – here